1913 Press (April 2016)

-Selections from Abra can be found in 1913: A Journal of Forms, Peep/Show, Joyland Poetry, SPECS, Delirious Hem (click author photo for audio), Action Yes, Black Warrior Review, and a special Digital Poetry section of Drunken Boat curated by Jhave.
+Selections from Abra can be found in 1913: A Journal of Forms, Spoon River Poetry Review, Bone Bouquet, Peep/Show, Joyland Poetry, SPECS, Delirious Hem, Action Yes, Black Warrior Review, Lit, Lana Turner: A Journal of Poetry and Opinion, VLAK, and a special Digital Poetry section of Drunken Boat curated by Jhave.

-Selections also appear in the &Now Awards 3, edited by Megan Milks (Lake Forest College Press / &Now Books, 2015).
+Abra was also selected for the &Now Awards 3, a volume of experimental writing edited by Megan Milks (Lake Forest College Press / &Now Books, 2015).

 Are you serious not knowing Poetry Goddesses?
 Prinking their raiments line after amazing line!
 The United States doesn’t need another feckless Poet Laureate stinking up the libraries of the world!
 No!
 The world NEEDS to see the real poets of the United States!
 The goddess poets!
 I worship there because I have sense! “song spun with lard and whiting in posy blanket” that’s what we’re talking about!
 Let ABRA blow the doors open, it’s time to staple it to the wall with Borsuk & Durbin!
 Open the book and let it all be done!